 I was informed about PSC by my college coach and Oral Roberts University soccer coach, Mac Orr.
 They told me to get in contact with Tom Taylor [PSC Director].
 I reached out to Tom and he basically took care of me from there.
-A tour of Malta was coming up, which would allow me to showcase myself to clubs around Europe, and he [Tom Taylor] invited me – I jumped at the opportunity.
+A tour of Malta was coming up, which would allow me to showcase myself to clubs in Europe, and he [Tom Taylor] invited me.

 I was in Malta for a little under two weeks and it was an experience of a lifetime.
 The island was beautiful and the hotel was brilliant – we got looked after so well.
 The pitches we played on were the best I have ever had the pleasure of using and we even got the chance to play at the national stadium.